-A change in the Management Committee structure was agreed in 1998 with the committee having four elected members plus one appointment (Management Secretary) and two ex-officio members (being the NZ Geomechanics News editor and the next conference convenor).
+A change in the Management Committee structure was agreed in 1998 with the committee having four elected members plus on appointed (Management Secretary) and two ex-officio members (being the NZ Geomechanics News Editor and the next conference convenor).

-In late 2000, the membership voted for the Society to become an Incorporated Society and the Companies Office granted the incorporated status in February 2001.
-The Society is now known as the New Zealand Geotechnical Society Inc. and is a Technical Group of the Institution of Professional Engineers New Zealand Inc.
+In late 2000, the membership voted for the Society to become an incorporated Society and the Companies Office granted the incorporated status in February 2001.
+The Society is now known as the New Zealand Geotechnical Society Inc. and is a Technical Group of Engineers New Zealand Inc.

 A new and improved Guideline for the Field Classification and Description of Soil and Rock for Engineering Purposes was completed in 2005 for the geotechnical community.

-The Management Committee decided in 2007 to apply to be a charitable organization.
-This was undertaken on the basis that the Society was not a profit making organization and that the objectives of the Society were that of a learned society advancing the education of geotechnical engineering & engineering geology, taking measures to ensure that such learning would be passed on to the public as appropriate.
-The Society was successful in their application to be a charitable organization in 2009.
+The Management Committee decided in 2007 to apply to be a charitable organisation.
+This was undertaken on the basis that the Society was not a profit making organisation and that the objectives of the Society were that of a learned society advancing the education of geotechnical engineering and engineering geology, taking measures to ensure that such learning would be passed on to the public as appropriate.
+The Society was successful in their application to be a charitable organisation in 2009.
 A new objective of the Society was added, to ensure that learning achieved within the Society is passed on to the public.

 Another change occurred in 2008 to the Management Committee structure when it was agreed there was a need for more committee members due to the increasing membership numbers and the management roles and responsibilities required.
-Today (2010) there is currently a minimum of seven, and not more than ten, Management Committee members of the Society including six elected members, the Management Secretary (appointed) and three co-opted members to carry out specific tasks e.g. Young Professional Representative and NZ Geomechanics News Editor.
-In addition, there are also the four ex-officio members incorporating the international societies, and the immediate past Chair.
+Today (2018) there is currently a minimum of seven, and not more than ten, Management Committee members of the Society including six elected members, the Management Secretary (appointed) and three co-opted members to carry out specific tasks eg: Young Professional Representative and NZ Geomechanics News Editor.
+In addition, there are also four ex-officio members incorporating the international societies and the immediate past Chair.

 A new award was established in 2008 with the Young Geotechnical Professionals Fellowship.
-This fellowship is awarded to the author of the best paper by a NZ representative at the Australia New Zealand Young Geotechnical Professionals conference.
+This fellowship is awarded to the author of the best paper by a New Zealand representative at the Australia New Zealand Young Geotechnical Professionals conference.
 It was first awarded in 2008 to Hayden Bowen in Wellington.

 In 2008 the Society celebrated its 50th year, with two special 50th anniversary NZ Geomechanics News issues and a successful 18th Symposium “Soil Structure Interaction – From Rules of Thumb to Reality”.